Vertigo ICD 10: Medical Billing & Coding Guide

 Audit trail capability captures all the activities on a claim, which is transparent and accountable.
 It is a documentation that cannot be undervalued in the event of audit or investigation and illustrates that proper billing procedures are being observed in the practice.

-The billing staff is alerted by the alert systems about possible compliance concerns, i.e. medical necessity, documentation, or billing anomalies that may attract audit.
-With proactive treatment of these issues, the practices save on the expensive penalties and retain the reputation.
+The alert system warns the billing staff about possible compliance problems for the Oncology Medical Billing, For example, issues with medical necessity, documentation, or billing mistakes that could lead to an audit.
+With proactive treatment of these issues, the practices save on the expensive penalties and gain the reputation.

 Future Trends in Oncology Medical Billing Technology